bytecodealliance/sample-wasi-http-rust/README.md

 ## See Also

-**Hosts**
-- [sample-wasi-http-aks-wasmcloud](https://github.com/yoshuawuyts/sample-wasi-http-aks-wasmcloud) - A `wasi:http` example host environment running on AKS using the WasmCloud runtime
+- [sample-wasi-http-js](https://github.com/bytecodealliance/sample-wasi-http-js) An example `wasi:http` server component written in JavaScript.

 ## License